The 20 Best Tethered Cord Syndrome Doctors Near Me in Atlanta, GA

 Offers Telehealth

-Matthew Gary is a Neurosurgery provider in Atlanta, Georgia.
+Matthew Gary is a Neurosurgery provider practicing medicine in Atlanta, Georgia.
 Dr. Gary is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-His top areas of expertise are Cervical Myelopathy, Spinal Stenosis, Cervical Spondylosis, Laminectomy, and Microdiscectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Cervical Myelopathy, Syringomyelia, Spinal Stenosis, Laminectomy, and Microdiscectomy.

 Atlanta, GA